Frequently Asked Questions - Domestic

 Are grants available to reduce costs further?

-Yes, the government plans to introduce Renewable Heat Incentive for ground source heat pumps installed in domestic buildings at 18.8 p/kWhr in April 2014.
-Heat pumps installed before April 2014 will also qualify for RHI.
+Yes, the government introduced Renewable Heat Incentive for ground source heat pumps installed in domestic buildings at 18.8 p/kWhr on 9 April 2014.
+Heat pumps installed before April 2014 also qualify for RHI (if commissioned after 15 July 2009).